-NREL's microgrid research focuses on getting technologies from the factory into the field.
-The megawatt (MW)-scale Energy Systems Integration Facility (ESIF) allows manufacturers and integrators to test out their technology or configuration at actual power before implementation—something only possible at a handful of facilities in the world.
+NREL's megawatt-scale (MW) microgrid research at the Energy Systems Integration Facility (ESIF) allows manufacturers and integrators to test out their technology or configuration at actual power before implementation—something only possible at a handful of facilities in the world.

 At the ESIF, we can also add an important communications layer that connects a real-time simulated network and network devices to the power devices and systems under test.
 This cyber-physical test platform makes it possible to test not only factors such as microgrid power quality and transitions between modes but also communications protocols and latency, and bandwidth requirements for the microgrid controller.

 "The results of the work being accomplished in the ESIF laboratory are truly amazing, and representing MCAS Miramar, I can honestly say that it has accomplished a huge amount of risk mitigation for when (the microgrid) gets installed on base.
 As I said in the lab, seeing a completely renewable energy system, that scale and complexity, island and perform as envisioned, was the most fun I've ever had at work.
 It truly felt like history in the making."- Mick Wasco, PE, CEM, Installation Energy Manager, Marine Corps Air Station (MCAS) Miramar

 - OMNeT++: simulates a network and links with real computers and virtual hosts.

 Power Hardware-in-the-Loop Simulation

 - OPAL-RT and RTDS real-time simulation platforms for running power system models concurrently with actual hardware at power, in real time.